Did you know coffee was first found by goats?

 - Impulse Travel is dedicated to responsible and sustainable travel so we especially liked that all the cafés on this tour support locally sourced coffee & coffee farmers in Colombia.
 This is important since a lot of the coffee production and coffee producers in Colombia were negatively impacted by the civil unrest and drug war in recent years.

 If you’re travelling to Colombia, Impulse Travel is giving chasingtravel.com readers a special discount offer.
 Use this link and get 10% off any of their tours in Colombia.
-That includes Medellin, Bogota, Cartagena, the Coffee Region and more!
+This includes Medellin, Bogota, Cartagena, the Coffee Region and more!
 Add promo code CHASE10 at check-out.

 For a list of the best cafés in the rest of Medellin check out my